-Before and after Cuba, Bonhoeffer spent time in the American 114
+Before and after Cuba, Bonhoeffer spent time in the American South, where he continued to puzzle over race relations:

 The separation of whites from blacks in the southern states really does make a rather shameful impression.
 In railways that separation extends to even the tiniest details.
 I found that the cars of the negroes generally look cleaner than the others.
 It also pleased me when the whites had to crowd into their railway cars while often only a single person was sitting in the entire railway car for negroes.
 The way the southerners talk about the negroes is simply repugnant, and in this regard the pastors are no better than the others.
 I still believe that the spiritual songs of the southern negroes represent some of the greatest artistic achievements in America.
 It is a bit unnerving that in a country with so inordinately many slogans about brotherhood, peace, and so on, such things still continue completely uncorrected.